CodeOp-tech/project-scaffolding/README.md

 ### Option 2: Branches

 1. Clone the repo
-2. To work on a new feature, create a new branch with `git checkout -b feature-name`
+2. To work on a new feature, create a new branch with `git checkout -b feature-name`.
+Make sure you are in your main/development brach before creating the new branch.
 3. Work on your feature
 4. `git add .`
 5. `git commit -m "whatever"`